-The Company continues the process of acquiring the Plaza Norte Project, a high-grade zinc project with significant geological potential and historical technical information.
+The Company continues to pursue the Plaza Norte Project, a high-grade zinc project with significant geological potential.
 The Plaza Norte Project is based in a well-known mining region in northern Spain, with target areas already identified based on historical drilling.